myamhili/Bubu_Analog_Bootcamp/README.md

 A template for mixed-signal ASIC design using open-source tools, featuring automated workflows for digital, analog, and integration for TinyTapeout chip projects.

+## Project Overview

+This repository is a SKY130 mixed-signal design workspace based on the UWASIC analog bootcamp flow.
+It collects the schematic, simulation, layout, and verification files used to build and check a two-stage operational amplifier with open-source EDA tools.

+The main completed example is `myopamp`, a two-stage op-amp designed in Xschem, simulated through generated SPICE testbenches, and taken through a draft physical-layout verification flow.
+The repo includes the schematic source, generated SPICE netlist, performance summary, generated GDS layout, KLayout DRC report, extracted layout netlist, and a normalized KLayout LVS reference wrapper.

+The purpose of the project is to demonstrate the full analog IC design loop:

+- create and simulate a SKY130 transistor-level schematic
+- verify basic op-amp performance targets
+- produce a routed GDS layout draft
+- run SKY130 design-rule checking
+- run layout-versus-schematic comparison
+- keep the resulting design artifacts organized for review and GitHub submission

 ## Documentation

 **Full documentation is available in the [`docs/`](./docs) directory.**